by Natasha C. Calder

 At last, the owl lets the knife drop forgotten to the floor.
 Spreading its wings, it launches itself from the sill, dreadful talons outstretched to catch the fluttering sparrow.

-“In the Alder Glade,” by Natasha C. Calder, was first published on November 5, 2020 in Love Letters to Poe and can be found in Love Letters to Poe: Volume 1, Issue 2.
+“In the Alder Glade,” by Natasha C. Calder, was first published on November 5, 2020 in Love Letters to Poe and can be found in Love Letters to Poe, Volume I: A Toast to Edgar Allan Poe.

 Interview with Natasha C. Calder, Author of “In the Alder Glade”